Cacti/documentation/syslog-plugin.md

 3.)
-Multiple pollers but devices are asiged to send syslog to a specific poller for example poller a and device a are at one location
+Multiple pollers but devices are assigned to send Syslog to a specific poller for example poller A and device A is at one location

 ![device per poller](images/syslog-device-per-poller.PNG)